space-wizards/docs/src/en/space-station-14/departments/service/proposals/hydro-rework.md

 * Repeatable harvest plants should take longer between harvests each time it is harvested.
 If we add 1 tick (15 seconds) to the time it takes for a harvest to repeate each time it's harvested, that reduced the amount of harvests on the min-maxed plant mentioned from 85 to 11, dropping produce entities created from 510 to 66, without severly impacting the more typical cases.
 * Water consumption should be roughly connected to maturation, so players will have to keep up with watering fast-growing plants.
 * Nutrient consumpion should be roughly connected to the utility of the plant, with plants that are just for the chef being low and plants full of useful chemicals or having special use cases being higher.
 This should mean that a botanist growing lots of non-food plants should need to grow a couple baseline plants as compost or be acquiring significant amounts of fertilizer.
+* Mutation steps for stats, now that they're disconnected from the odds of getting the mutation, can be re-evaluated as well.

 ## Smaller changes to existing stuff